zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 ### Query processing stage

-During query execution, Sparse ANN employs an efficient retrieval process:
+During query execution, sparse ANN employs an efficient retrieval process:

-1. **Token-level pruning**: Once a query is given to Sparse ANN, all its tokens will be sorted based on their weights.
+1. **Token-level pruning**: Once a query is given to sparse ANN, all its tokens will be sorted based on their weights.
 Only the `top_n` tokens with the highest weights will be kept, so that fewer posting lists will be visited.

 2. **Cluster-level pruning**: The algorithm first computes dot product scores between the query vector and cluster summary vectors.
 Only clusters with scores above a dynamic threshold are selected for detailed examination.

-3. **Document-level scoring**: For selected clusters, Sparse ANN examines individual documents within those clusters, computing exact dot product scores between the query and document vectors retrieved from the forward index.
+3. **Document-level scoring**: For selected clusters, sparse ANN examines individual documents within those clusters, computing exact dot product scores between the query and document vectors retrieved from the forward index.

 This approach dramatically reduces the number of documents that need to be scored, resulting in significant performance improvements while maintaining high recall accuracy.

 ### Hybrid indexing behavior

-Sparse ANN uses a hybrid approach for SEISMIC based on segment size:
+Sparse ANN uses a hybrid approach for sparse ANN based on segment size:

-- **Small segments** (below `approximate_threshold`): Use traditional rank features with existing neural sparse query logic
+- **Segments with doc count below `approximate_threshold`**: Use plain neural sparse (rank features) with existing neural sparse query logic
-- **Large segments** (at or above `approximate_threshold`): Apply SEISMIC clustering algorithm with new query logic
+- **Segments with doc count above `approximate_threshold`**: Apply sparse ANN clustering algorithm with new query logic

 This ensures optimal performance across different data scales while maintaining indexing efficiency for smaller datasets.
+It also provides good backward compatibility that users can still make plain neural sparse query

 # Key benefits